grammyjs/website/site/docs/plugins/inline-queries.md

 For example, `answerInlineQuery` allows you to perform pagination for inline queries via an offset, as you can see [here](https://core.telegram.org/bots/api#answerinlinequery).

 :::tip Mixing Text and Media
-While it is allowed to send a result lists that contain both media and text elements, most Telegram client do not render them very well.
+While it is allowed to send a result lists that contain both media and text elements, most Telegram clients do not render them very well.
 From a user experience point of view, you should avoid them.
 :::